Optical constraints on the coldest metal-poor population: Discussion

-Putting these two outliers aside, in the left panel of Fig.~\ref{indicator}, we see that Group III with $z_{PS1}-W1$\,$\geq$\,6.3 mag contains objects with metallicity lower or equal than $-1.0$ dex, i.e., extreme subdwarfs.
+Putting these two outliers aside, in the left panel of Fig.~\ref{indicator}, we see that objects with $z_{PS1}-W1$\,$\gtrsim$\,6~mag have metallicity lower or equal than $-1.0$~dex, i.e., extreme subdwarfs.
 Their spectral types spread from T0 to T8.
 In other words, the $z_{PS1}-W1$ colour is observationally a good extreme subdwarf indicator for T dwarfs, which was first proposed by \citet{zhangjerry2023optical_sdT}.
-This colour could be a metallicity indicator for Y dwarfs according to the right panel of Fig.~\ref{indicator} after adding Ross\,19B and W1056, but more observations are needed to confirm this hypothesis.
+This colour could be a metallicity indicator for Y dwarfs according to the right panel of Fig.~\ref{indicator} after adding Ross\,19B and W0156, but more observations are needed to confirm this hypothesis.

 We again plot the LOWZ models in both panels of Fig.~\ref{indicator}, using five isothermal lines with metallicity from $+$0.5 dex to $-$2.5 dex.
-The LOWZ models do predict that the $z_{PS1}-W1$ colour gets redder with decreasing metallicity until $-$1.0 dex for objects cooler than 900\,K (equivalent to mid- to late-T dwarfs).
+The LOWZ models do predict that the $z_{PS1}-W1$ colour gets redder with decreasing metallicity until $-$1.0 dex for objects cooler than 900~K (equivalent to mid- to late-T dwarfs).
 As the temperature decreases, the colour becomes redder in a more pronounced manner.
-However, the models fail to account for the very red colours observed at lower metallicities for both T and early-Y dwarfs (objects with temperature higher than 500\,K).
+However, the models fail to account for the very red colours observed at lower metallicities for both T and early-Y dwarfs (objects with temperature higher than 500~K).

 Our previous work attributed the redder $z_{PS1}-W1$ colours to the flux increase in the $W1$ band, due to the weakening of the methane absorption, and expected a saturation at some point \citet{zhangjerry2023optical_sdT}.
 However, at this moment we still do not appreciate any sign of saturation in the $z_{PS1}-W1$ colour, although in the case of the current most metal-poor T dwarf with spectroscopic metallicity, W1810, methane is absent or very weak \citep{lodieu2022W1810}.
 On the other hand, the absorption wings of alkali metals, especially the sodium Na{ {I}} and potassium K{ {I}} resonance doublets at optical wavelengths are broadened in high-gravity atmospheres due to the collision with helium He and molecular hydrogen H$_2$, contributing partly to the suppressed flux in the $z$ passband \citep{burrows2003NaK,pavlenko2007alkali,allard2016K_H2,phillips2020TYatm}.
 This absorption could be even strengthened due to higher gravity and denser atmospheres in metal-poor environment \citep{allard2003Na_K,allard2023Na_He,allard2024K_He}.
 These two effects could be underestimated by the LOWZ model, explaining the current discrepancy with the observations.